Vairn/Discworld-Novelette/Occupational_Hazard.md

 "They're using more powerful preservation compounds for each murder.
 Either the irregularities are getting harder to eliminate, or the Auditors are getting impatient with the pace of corrections."

-Nobby had prepared what he proudly called "a comprehensive analysis of bureaucratic irregularities," which sounded impressive until you realized it was Nobby who had prepared it.
-Still, his findings were surprisingly thorough.
+Nobby had prepared what he proudly called "a comprehensive analysis of bureaucratic irregularities and insurance fraud," which connected the cosmic murders to a very earthly motive.

-"The fake company paperwork shows multiple violations of municipal commercial law," he reported.
-"Unlicensed operation, fraudulent documentation, and failure to pay proper taxes.
-If the Universal Life Management Corporation were real, they'd owe the city approximately three thousand dollars in back fees."
+"The fake company paperwork isn't just about hiding murders," he reported.
+"It's about money.
+Lots of money.
+Our killer has been filing insurance claims through seventeen different companies, collecting death benefits on people they knew would survive their scheduled deaths, then killing them and collecting survivor benefits too."

-"And since they're not real?"
+"How much money are we talking about?"

-"Someone's been conducting illegal commercial activities under false pretenses.
-Which is fraud, impersonation of a legitimate business entity, and conspiracy to commit murder."
+"Over fifty thousand dollars so far.
+And that's just what I can trace.
+The Universal Life Management Corporation was a front for the biggest insurance fraud scheme in the city's history."

 Sergeant Colon had cross-referenced the murder victims with city records and discovered something disturbing.
 "Commander, the people who were killed weren't just random survivors.
 They were all... productive members of society.
 Sarah was a skilled seamstress, Thomas was a reliable carriage driver, Margaret did charity work, Marcus was solving insurance fraud cases."